Uptown Funk: Live performances

 After Coldplay were announced as the lead performers for the Super Bowl 50 halftime show, Chris Martin asked Mars to join them, but he declined.
 Martin explained he wanted Mars to perform "Uptown Funk" with Beyoncé.
 Mars still did not think it was a good idea, but Beyoncé was receptive to the idea.
 On 7 February 2016, the trio took the stage during the halftime show.
 Ronson appeared handling DJ duties, while Mars and his dancers performed "Uptown Funk", wearing an all-black Versace outfit with gold chains.
 During the show, Beyoncé, in a Michael Jackson-inspired outfit appeared with a set of backing dancers dressed as Black Panthers.
 She performed her single "Formation" (2016) in choreography before being challenged by Mars to a dance-off, while singing the track.
 At that point Martin joined Beyoncé and Mars singing the song.
-Jon Caramanica of The New York Times explained that Beyoncé and Mars brought "soul and funk" to the show, while The Guardians Alex Needham and Caroline Framke of Vox praised Beyonce, but criticised Mars and Coldplay's performance.
+Jon Caramanica of The New York Times explained that Beyoncé and Mars brought "soul and funk" to the show, while The Guardians Alex Needham and Caroline Framke of Vox praised Beyoncé, but criticised Mars and Coldplay's performance.
 During The Late Late Show with James Corden on 13 December 2016, Mars included "Uptown Funk" on the popular segment Carpool Karaoke.
 Mars performed the song as the closing act at the Apollo Theater alongside the majority of the 24K Magic (2016) album for his CBS prime time special titled Bruno Mars: 24K Magic Live at the Apollo, which aired on November 29, 2017.
 On the 24K Magic World Tour (2017–18), Mars performed "Uptown Funk" as the last track of the setlist, sung as an encore.
-The same happened on the setlist of Bruno Mars Live (2022-2024).
+The same happened on the setlist of Bruno Mars Live (2022–2024).